rrra/www/content/post/2021/august-minutes.md

 toc = "true"
 authors = [ "K0RQ" ]
 +++
-* Meeting called to order by President Jarod W0JPJ at 19:00
+* Meeting called to order by President Jarod W0JPJ at 19:00 on August 17, 2021
 * 26 members in attendence
 * Moment of silence was held for Mark Swartzell AA0CX and Alyssa Cary, Dale WD0AKO's daughter